 At the conclusion of each regular examination period, the Committee shall hold meetings with the Freshman Advisory Council, the second-year Faculty Counselors, the third-year Faculty Counselors, and the fourth-year Faculty Counselors, in order to review the academic records of undergraduate students and to take appropriate action in the name of the Faculty.
-Its actions shall be reported to the Faculty.
+The Secretary of the Faculty (or the Assistant Secretary as his deputy) shall serve as chairman of these special meetings and report the Committee's actions to the Faculty.